 show_domains |

-boolean | Permit the domain name to be listed in API getclientdata, the default value is False |
+boolean | Controls whether the domain name is listed in the API getclientdata response.
+The default value is False. |

 default_domain |

-string | Default domain name prefix if the user format does not containthe domain prefix like DOMAIN\USER.
-If the user login value is USER, the login is prefixed with the default_domain\USER |
+string | The default domain name prefix applied when the user's login format does not include a domain prefix (e.g., DOMAIN\USER).
+If the user logs in as USER, the login is prefixed as default_domain\USER. |

 providers |

-dictionnary | { 'AD': { 'config_ref': 'adconfig', 'enabled': True }} |
+dictionary | { 'AD': { 'config_ref': 'adconfig', 'enabled': True }} |

-Providers :
+Providers Configuration

-The provider is formated as a dictionnary
+The provider is formatted as a dictionary:

 { 'AD': {